-The capabilities for the detection of anomalies and defects for the various PDH signal formats are described in Tables B.2 to B.6/M.2100 [21].
-These tables also indicate the criteria for declaring the occurrence of an ES or a SES condition in accordance with Recommendation G.821 [14] criteria taking into account existing equipment arrangements.
+The capabilities for the detection of anomalies and defects for the various PDH signal formats are described in Tables B.2/M.2100 to B.6/M.2100 [21].
+These tables also indicate the criteria for declaring the occurrence of an ES or a SES condition in accordance with Recommendation G.821 [14] criteria.

-While it is recommended that ISM capabilities of future systems be designed to permit performance measurements in accordance with this Recommendation, it is recognized that it may not be practical to change existing equipment.
+While it is recommended that ISM capabilities of future systems be designed to permit performance measurements in accordance with this Recommendation, it is recognised that it may not be practical to change equipment already installed and/or designed in accordance with Recommendation G.821 [14] or the 1996 version of Recommendation G.826.